Line No. 4

 In 1916 while speaking of his system for global

-transmission, Nikola Tesla cited the analysis of mathematician Arnold N. Sommerfeld as
+transmission, Tesla cited an analysis of mathematician Arnold N. Sommerfeld as

-verification of his explanations of observed radio phenomena.
+validation of his explanations of observed radio surface wave phenomena.
 Tesla was referring to his

 output as "current waves" with the remainder existing as dissipating